michaelkargl/mainflux/docs/provisioning.md

 curl -s -S -i --cacert docker/ssl/certs/mainflux-server.crt --insecure -H "Authorization: <user_auth_token>" https://localhost/things?offset=0&limit=5
 ```

-You can specify `name` and `metadata` parameters in order to fetch specific
+You can specify `name` and/or `metadata` parameters in order to fetch specific
 group of things.
 When specifiying metadata you can specify just a part of the metadata json you want to match

 ```